libretro/docs/docs/guides/arcade-getting-started.md

     When using romsets for the latest version of MAME or FBNeo, you should first make sure your version of those cores aren't outdated.

 !!! tip
     In general, you will get better results with a full collection of romsets for your chosen emulator.
 Starting with individual arcade romsets is less likely to work because you generally won't know which emulator they target, or if they contain every required files to run the game (bios, parent).
-Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset zip contains all necessary files for one game.**
+Full Non-Merged romsets are widely available for all of the "historic" MAME cores. **Full Non-Merged romsets are the simplest romset format to get started with because each romset archive contains all necessary files for emulating one game.**

 | Emulator | Required ROM Version | ClrMamePro dat file |
 | :---: | :---: | :---: |